edudediegolucas/edudediegolucas/README.md

 - 👯 I’m looking to collaborate on ... some Java projects, libs or update deprecated ones!
 - 💬 Ask me about ...
 Java, Maven, whatever you can find in the Knowledge section.
 -  📫 How to reach me: ... my [Linkedin](http://www.linkedin.com/in/eduardodediegolucas) bio!
 - ⚡ Fun fact: ...
-I love videogames, 80's culture and retro footbal!
+I love videogames, modern history, 80's culture and retro footbal!